GreyKeenan/dukesup/index.md

 Taking the Opponent's DUKES
 --------------------------------------------------

-Recall that DUKES protect the CASTLE, and they must be taken before the CASTLE can be taken.
+Recall that DUKES protect the FIEF, and they must be taken before the FIEF can be taken.

 You may take the opponent's DUKES by playing them runs/sets, just like cards from your hand.
 If possible, you are allowed to take both DUKES in a single turn.

-Once both of a player's DUKES have been taken, they must flip up their CASTLE *at the start of their next turn*.
+Once both of a player's DUKES have been taken, they must flip up their FIEF *at the start of their next turn*.
-Keep in mind that they will have an opportunity to add new DUKES once their CASTLE is face-up.
+Keep in mind that they will have an opportunity to add new DUKES once their FIEF is face-up.
 See "Replacing Your DUKES".

-A *face-up* CASTLE can be played to the table just like a DUKE, except that any DUKE guarding it must be taken in that same turn.
+A *face-up* FIEF can be played to the table just like a DUKE, except that any DUKE guarding it must be taken in that same turn.
-Taking an opponent's CASTLE ends the game.
+Taking an opponent's FIEF ends the game.
 See "Ending the Game".